Sulene Fleming: Biography

 In 2012, Fleming teamed up with T-Roy from Broadcite music and they wrote the deep house track "A New Love", which came out on Broadcite Music including remixes from Khyan and DJ Steph.
 Later in 2015, they released another deep house EP called "The Rhythm", which included remixes from Daz I Kue, Uchikawa LoftSoul and T-Roy.
 Fleming sang back up vocals for international artists such as Leroy Hutson in 2017 and 2018, Deneice Williams, Barbara Mason, The Valentine Brothers, Randy Brown and Alton Mclain in 2018.
-In 2015, Fleming joined Bluey of Incognito’s band Citrus Sun for a tour of Japan and later that year she also contributed vocal work for the acid jazz band incognito.
+In 2015, Fleming joined Bluey of Incognito's band Citrus Sun for a tour of Japan and later that year she also contributed vocal work for the acid jazz band Incognito.

 Fleming released the album Loveland in 2015 on VeeGee Records with co-writer Nick Van Gelder (original Jamiroquai drummer).
 In 2016, she teamed up with musician and composer Dimitris Dimopoulos, they then released the album Sparkle on Splash Productions.
 The album hit number one in the UK Soul Chart.

-Fleming toured with the Brand New Heavies in 2016.
-The band toured with N'Dea Davenport in the U.S., and for the European leg of the tour, Fleming worked as their lead singer.
+From 2016 to 2018, Fleming toured with the Brand New Heavies as their featured vocalist.
 They toured in the UK, Spain, Holland, Sweden, Germany, Serbia and Japan.

 In 2019, she started to work with Dr Robert from The Blow Monkeys in association with Monks Road Records.
 Fleming sang on numerous records for the Monks Road Social Projects, including the albums, Out Of Bounds and Humanism; this is where she met Matt Deighton who is the lead singer of acid jazz band Mother Earth.
 Fleming now sings with Mother Earth, which includes Mick Talbot from The Style Council, Crispin Taylor and Ernie McKone.

 In 2020 Fleming features on Stone Foundations album Is Love Enough? the album includes Paul Weller and Peter Capaldi among others.